fluidware/fluidsurveys-docs/chapters/Editor/questionoptions.rst

 Choices/Variables
 ^^^^^^^^^^^^^^^^^

-Choices and Variables are the answers themselves to a close-ended question.
-Certain question types have specific options within the choices/variables that allow for a deeper integration of your desired goal and effect.
-For instance,
+Choices and Variables are the answers themselves to close and open-ended question.

 .. figure:: ../../resources/editor/choices_and_variables.png
 	:align: center